arialdomartini/Back-End-Developer-Interview-Questions/README.md

 ####[[↑]](#toc) <a name='security'>Questions about Security:</a>
+* How to write secure code?
+In your opinion, is it one of the developer's duties, or does it require a specialized role in the Company?
+And why?
 * What's Two Factor Authentication?
 How would you implement it in an existing web application?
 * If not carefully handled, logs always risk to contain sensible information, such as passwords.
 How would you deal with this?
 * Write down a snippet of code affected by SQL Injection and fix it.